uidaholib/sbProgram/README.md

 # sbMACRO

-This is a program and web app meant to work with the SciencBase.gov REST API to gnerate reports useful for USGS CSC Data Managers.
-The program can do things like count data, determine DMP status, find Data Steward-PI history, and more.
-The current iteration of the project can parse through entire fiscal years or selected projects in the Northwest and Southwest Climate Science Center directories on ScienceBase.gov, and generate a report based on the selection provided combined with data found in the combined Data Manager Google Sheets spreadsheet.
+This is a program and web app meant to work with the SciencBase.gov REST API to generate reports useful for USGS CSC Data Managers.
+The program can count data on [Science Base](https://www.sciencebase.gov/catalog/), determine DMP status, present Data Steward-PI history, and more.
+The current iteration of the project can parse through entire fiscal years or selected projects in the Northwest and Southwest Climate Science Center directories on ScienceBase.gov, and generate a report based on the selection provided.
+Data from Science Base is combined with data found in the combined Data Manager Google Sheets spreadsheet.

 Entire commit history and contributor history can be found here: https://github.com/uidaholib/sbProgram

 ## Getting Started

-Make sure you have python installed and that you know how to install python libraries.

 ### Prerequisites

 [Python 3.6](https://www.python.org/downloads/) is required to run this program.
+The program is currently best used on a recent version of Google Chrome.

 Libraries you need to install to run sbMACRO Web App: